ljr1981/elixir_bnfe/README.md

 * Identifiers, used to denote function names or variables, such as `my_func` or `x`.

 The `specimens` of terminal `constructs` are called `tokens`.

-In contrast, the `specimens` of a non-terminal `construct` are defined in terms of other `constructs`.
+In contrast, `specimens` of a non-terminal `construct` are defined in terms of other `constructs`.

 - - - -
-`Tokens` (also called lexical components) form the basic vocabulary of Elixir texts.
+`Tokens` (also called *lexical components*) form the basic vocabulary of Elixir texts.
 By starting with `tokens` and applying the rules of syntax you may build more complex components — `specimens` of non-terminals.
 - - - -

 #### Definition: Production